French Gigaword First Edition

 - Associated Press French Service (apw_fre) Nov 1994 - July 2006

 The overall totals for each source are summarized below.
-Note that the "Totl-MB" numbers show the amount of data you get when the files are uncompressed (i.e. approximately 15 gigabytes, total); the "Gzip-MB" column shows totals for compressed file sizes; the "K-wrds" numbers are simply the number of whitespace-separated tokens (of all types) after all SGML tags are eliminated.
+The "K-wrds" figures are simply the number in thousands of whitespace-separated tokens of all types after all SGML tags are eliminated.